ffund/real-time-embedded-systems-lab/7-iot/README.md

  * Use of incremental, test-driven process to implement a complex design

 Please read this *entire document* once before beginning.
+In particular, please read the Appendices, which contain important information.

 ### What to submit